 How much do you typically spend on groceries, transportation and entertainment?
 If you aren’t sure, dedicate the next couple of weeks to writing down every dollar you spend and what you bought with it.
 This will help you get a better idea of how much you spend on average (other than recurring bills) and will show you what you’re spending your money on.

 Next, decide on spending limits for the budget categories that make sense for you.
 Your categories may include those listed above and/or might include pet supplies, travel, crafts or something else entirely.
 Be sure to make these limits realistic for your lifestyle.
 You can keep track of your set spending limits and actual spending in each category using our free CLARK Method budget worksheet.

 3. Record Every Dollar Spent

 Once you’ve created your budget, the most important step is to follow it.
 Record every dollar that you spend and indicate what category that purchase falls under.

 The best way to track your spending is to use a system that works for you so that you’ll keep using it.
-You may want to create a cash envelope system, use a program like Google Sheets or download a budgeting app.
+You may want to create a cash envelope system, use a program like Google Sheets or download a well regarded budgeting app.